 § 33-38-17.
-Distributions
+Miscellaneous provisions

-- (a) For the purpose of carrying out its obligations under this chapter, the association shall be deemed to be a creditor of the impaired or insolvent insurer to the extent of the assets attributable to covered policies, reduced by any amounts to which the association is entitled as subrogee pursuant to paragraph (8) of Code Section 33-38-7.
-All assets of the impaired or insolvent insurer attributable to covered policies shall be used by the association to continue all covered policies and pay all contractual obligations of the impaired or insolvent insurer as required by this chapter.
-For purposes of this subsection, that portion of the total assets of an impaired or insolvent insurer that is attributable to covered policies shall be determined by using the same proportion as the reserves that should have been established for such policies bears to the reserves that should have been established for all policies of insurance written by the impaired or insolvent insurer. - (b)(1) Prior to the termination of any liquidation, rehabilitation, or conservation proceeding, the court may take into consideration the contributions of the respective parties, including the association, the shareholders, policy owners of the insolvent insurer, and any other party with a bona fide interest, in making an equitable distribution of the ownership rights of such insolvent insurer.
-In such a determination, consideration shall be given to the welfare of the policyholders of the continuing or successor insurer.
+- (a) This chapter shall not be construed to reduce the liability for unpaid assessments of the insureds of an impaired or insolvent insurer operating under a plan with assessment liability. - (b) For the purpose of carrying out its obligations under this chapter, the association shall be deemed to be a creditor of the impaired or insolvent insurer to the extent of the assets attributable to covered policies, reduced by any amounts to which the association is entitled as subrogee pursuant to paragraph (11) of Code Section 33-38-7.
+The assets of the impaired or insolvent insurer attributable to covered policies shall be used by the association to continue the covered policies and pay the contractual obligations of the impaired or insolvent insurer as required by this chapter.
+For purposes of this subsection, that portion of the total assets of an impaired or insolvent insurer that is attributable to covered policies or contracts shall be determined by using the same proportion as the reserves that should have been established for such policies or contracts bears to the reserves that should have been established for all policies of insurance or health benefit plans written by the impaired or insolvent insurer. - (c) As a creditor of the impaired or insolvent insurer as established in subsection (b) of this Code section and consistent with Code Section 33-37-33, the association and other similar associations shall be entitled to receive a disbursement of assets out of the marshaled assets, from time to time as the assets become available to reimburse it, as a credit against contractual obligations under this chapter.
+If the liquidator has not, within 120 days of a final determination of insolvency of a member insurer by the receivership court, made an application to the court for the approval of a proposal to disburse assets out of marshaled assets to guaranty associations having obligations because of the insolvency, then the association shall be entitled to make application to the receivership court for approval of its own proposal to disburse these assets. - (d)(1) Prior to the termination of any liquidation, rehabilitation, or conservation proceeding, the court may take into consideration the contributions of the respective parties, including the association, the shareholders, contract owners, certificate holders, enrollees, and policy owners of the insolvent insurer, and any other party with a bona fide interest, in making an equitable distribution of the ownership rights of such insolvent insurer.
+In such a determination, consideration shall be given to the welfare of the policyholders, contract owners, certificate holders, and enrollees of the continuing or successor member insurer.